 PHY 2413.
 GENERAL PHYSICS I, LECTURE.
 A lecture course covering mechanics and conservation laws.
 This is a non-calculus based course primarily for pre-professional majors.
-Prerequisite or Corequisite: MAT 1323.
+Prerequisite or Corequisite: MAT 1323 with a "C" or better.

 PHY 2421.
 GENERAL PHYSICS II, LABORATORY.
 A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2423 General Physics II, Lecture.
+Prerequisite: PHY 2411 with a "C" or better.

 PHY 2423.
 GENERAL PHYSICS II, LECTURE.
 A lecture course covering electricity, magnetism, and optics.
 This is a non-calculus based course primarily for pre- professional majors.
-Prerequisite: PHY 2413 & PHY 2411.
+Prerequisite: PHY 2413 & PHY 2411 with a "C" or better.